 MORE RESEARCH DATA AND READING ON CITIZEN DEVELOPERS:

-To download a new white paper with the latest industry data, techniques and success stories on "Democratizing App Development by Empowering Citizen Developers," click here.
+Download a new white paper with the latest industry data, techniques and success stories on "Democratizing App Development by Empowering Citizen Developers."

-“By 2020, the average medium to large enterprise will have adopted at least three rapid, high productivity development products supporting enterprise and citizen development.”- Gartner Market Guide for Rapid Application Development Tools, September 2016To read why many people believe citizen developers and rapid mobile app development are the future of mobile, click here.
-To get a white paper with extensive industry and analysts research statistics about the mobile app explosion in enterprises, the overwhelming demand on IT for business apps, and how companies are empowering citizen developers to eliminate backlogs, get the comprehensive whitepaper "Citizen Developers: The Democratization of Mobile and Web App Development."
+“By 2020, the average medium to large enterprise will have adopted at least three rapid, high productivity development products supporting enterprise and citizen development.”- Gartner Market Guide for Rapid Application Development Tools, September 2016To read why many people believe citizen developers and rapid mobile app development tools are the future of mobile, click here.
+For extensive industry and analysts research statistics about the mobile app explosion in enterprises, the overwhelming demand on IT for business apps, and how companies are empowering citizen developers to eliminate backlogs, download the white paper "Citizen Developers: The Democratization of Mobile and Web App Development."

 “By 2020, at least 70% of large enterprises will have established successful citizen development policies, up from 20% in 2010.” - Gartner Market Guide for Rapid Application Development Tools, September 2016

 Alpha Anywhere is one of the most highly rated RMAD platforms; in fact, InfoWorld named it a top mobile app development leader.
-For more details about Alpha Anywhere’s RMAD capabilities, click here.
+Read why Alpha Anywhere is an idea development tool to empower citizen developers.